vbonhomme/coo-file-format/README.md

 `.coo` file format for morphometric data
 ===========

-Work in progress; any comment/question/etc. [is welcome](https://github.com/vbonhomme/coo-file-format/issues/new)
+* Work in progress; any comment/question/etc. [is welcome](https://github.com/vbonhomme/coo-file-format/issues/new)
+* .xml will probably be more than an option

 ### Rationale
 * Easy to read/write by human/machine plain text